msdousti/package-challenge/README.md

 The other decisions were as follows:

 1. **Exploit immutability:** [Effective Java (EJ)](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/), item 17 states "minimize mutability."
 There are so many good reasons to use immutable classes.
 For this project, it helped a lot when objects where passed between methods.
 Had it not been for immutability, it would have been possible for one method to inadvertently modify the object.
+It is a very helpful to annotate classes with [JCIP annotations](https://github.com/stephenc/jcip-annotations): For instance, immutable classes are annotated with `@Immutable`.

 2. **Use `final` classes:** This is a direct result of immutability, but even if a class is supposed to have subclasses, one can define it as `abstract` to prevent creation of instances.
 One the surface, this might seem contrary to the [open–closed principle](OCP), but it isn't.
 In fact, **EJ Item 18** explains how *inheritance violates encapsulation*, and that it's better to use composition over inheritance.
 Also, **EJ Item 19** lays down principles for designing a class for inheritance: